 Colleen Oefelein cannot be held liable for dancer injury in class or on the premises.
 Adventure Write cannot be held liable for dancer injury in class or on the premises.
 All students must sign the liability release in their registration packet prior to attending a class or private lesson.

 Registration papers must be completed and payment for the month must be received by Colleen prior to the student attending class.

 Class sizes are limited, therefore we recommend prompt registration to avoid disappointment.
 A full one-month payment plus registration fee is required at the time of registration.

 Adventure Write reserves the right to cancel any program that does not meet a specific enrollment.
 A full refund will be made if a program is cancelled by Adventure Write.
 Monthly tuition refunds will not be issued if a student or parent decides not to continue, UNLESS approved by Adventure Write for medical or emergency situations.

-There are no refunds or prorated monthly fees for classes missed, but make-up classes may be available.
+There are no refunds for classes missed, but make-up classes may be available.

 ABSENCE/ MAKE-UP CLASSES

 If a class is missed, a dancer may attend another class of the same level (or one level below) if such a class is available.
 Please e-mail firstname.lastname@example.org in advance to inquire about/schedule a make-up class.

 Adventure Write follows MatSu Central school closures (http://matsucentral.org/calendar/) for Thursday classes, both scheduled and due to weather, and we may cancel for inclement weather on days the school does not.
 If a class is canceled due to inclement weather or instructor injury/illness, we will email all registered students.
 In addition, there will be an announcement in RED at the top of our website: http://adventurewrite.com/blog1/irish-dance/